Edorizz/linuxboy/README.md

 ![castlevania_gm](img/castlevania_gm.png)

 ## Building
-Linuxboy depends on SDL2 and GLEW for rendering which can be easily installed by using your preffered package manager.
+Linuxboy depends on SDL2 and GLEW for rendering which can be easily installed by using your preferred package manager.

 To compile just run:
 ```
 make